 Co-founder and vice chairman of the LifeWork Board of Directors, Marc is a senior vice president at Boeing.
 He’s a committed global community leader with a passion for creating new pathways for late-stage workers in the U.S. to impact the communities where they live with the work they do.
 Marc is a Henry Crown Fellow of the Aspen Institute – which provided the spark for the LifeWork concept – and life member of the Council on Foreign Relations.
 He currently serves as chairman of the International Justice Mission, as a trustee for the Trilateral Commission, and as a director of the US/China Business Council and the US/India Strategic Partnership Forum.

-As Regional Director, Steve is leading the launch of LifeWork in the Triangle.
+As Regional Director, Steve is driving the mission of LifeWork in the Research Triangle.
 Joining LifeWork is his “second act” following a 35-year career that included leadership roles in corporate communication, human resources and community relations, first at Reichhold and then Quintiles (now IQVIA).
 Following early retirement in 2017, he spent two years taking long-term substitute teaching assignments in Wake County along with freelance work.
-A 30-year Triangle resident, he’s an example of the LifeWork life!
+A 32-year Triangle resident, he’s an example of the LifeWork life!
 Connect on LinkedIn.

 Co-Founder and Founding Executive Director

 A co-founder of LifeWork, Gary serves as our executive director.
 Gary’s passion for health and wellness led him on a career journey as a senior executive with Cigna, United Healthcare and Anthem.
 In addition to LifeWork, he serves as an executive advisor to a number of healthcare-related firms.
 He also continues to focus on research, writing, presenting and facilitation on key topics such as: Wellness and Well-being, Enterprise Performance, Population Health, Organizational Leadership and Health Economics.
 Connect on LinkedIn.